contentful/field-editors/packages/dropdown/README.md

 # @contentful/field-editor-dropdown

-This package contains a React `DropdownEditor` component and a extension that is used as a default for `Short text / List` field type in the Contentful web application.
+This package contains a React `DropdownEditor` component and an extension that is used as a default for `Short text / List` field type in the Contentful web application.

 ## Commands